Privacy law: Ireland

-The Republic of Ireland is under the Data Protection Act 1988 along with the EU General Data Protection Regulation, which regulates the utilization of personal data.
+Ireland is under the Data Protection Act 1988 along with the EU General Data Protection Regulation, which regulates the utilization of personal data.
 The DPA protects data within the private and personal sector.
 The DPA ensures that when data is transported, the location must be safe and in acknowledgement of the legislation to maintain data privacy.
 When collecting and processing data, some of the requirements are listed below: